US COVID-19 deaths hit 600,000, equal to yearly cancer toll

 Overall, Black and Hispanic Americans have less access to medical care and are in poorer health, with higher rates of conditions such as diabetes and high blood pressure.
 They are also more likely to have jobs deemed essential, less able to work from home and more likely to live in crowded, multigenerational households.

-With the overall picture improving rapidly, California, the most populous state and the first to impose a coronavirus lockdown, dropped state rules on social distancing and limits on capacity at restaurants, bars, supermarkets, gyms, stadiums and other places, ushering in what has been billed as its “Grand Reopening” just in time for summer.
+With the overall picture improving rapidly, California, the most populous state and the first to impose a coronavirus lockdown, dropped its rules on social distancing and limits on capacity at restaurants, bars, supermarkets, gyms, stadiums and other places, ushering in what has been billed as its “Grand Reopening” just in time for summer.

 Disneyland is throwing open its gates to all tourists after allowing just California residents.
 Fans will be able to sit elbow-to-elbow and cheer without masks at Dodgers and Giants games